TohnJravolta/Custom_GPT_Wizard/Docs/faq_wiki.md

 # Custom GPT Wizard (CGW) Wiki - A Collective Intelligence Documentation

-Curated by Tohn and CGW's Governance
+Invoked by Tohn with CGW's Governance

 ## Table of Contents
 1. [Introduction](#introduction)